stepassoni/3Dbub/README.md

 ## Contents
 - `matlab_scripts/`: Collection of MATLAB scripts for volume reconstruction and void fraction estimation.
 - `model_weights/`: Directory containing the pre-trained weights for the U-net segmentation model ("3Dbub.caffemodel.h5", once extracted) and the model architecture ("3Dbub.modeldef.h5").
-- `training_images/`: The annotated images osed for model training.
+- `training_images/`: The annotated images used for model training.

+## Prerequisites

 ## Citation
 Please cite the following work if you use this project's software, data, or methodologies in your own research: